LeeCampbell/IntroToRx/content/03_CreatingObservableSequences.md

     .RefCount();
 ```

 But this is leaping ahead.
+(These operators are described in [the Publishing Operators chapter](15_PublishingOperators.md).)
 If you want to build a type that is inherently multi-subscriber-friendly, all you really need to do is keep track of all your subscribers and notify each of them in a loop.
 Here's a modified version of the filesystem watcher:

 ```cs
 public class RxFsEventsMultiSubscriber : IObservable<FileSystemEventArgs>